 - In order to attract a mate, this puffer fish created a stunning work of art in the sand using only his fins.

 Animals are intelligent, complex, social, and sensitive beings who undeniably have the capacity to feel pain as humans do.
 Because of that, they deserve our consideration.
 And yet …

 Even if there are labels on your animal-derived product that say, “Free-Range,” “Cage-Free,” “Humane Certified,” “Ethically Sourced,” “Sustainable,” or some other phrase designed to comfort you, we need to realize that these labels are misleading, because there’s no ethical way to exploit a living, feeling being.
 Raising animals only to take their milk, feathers, eggs, flesh, and skin is inherently exploitative and cruel.

 Most of the time, these labels don’t even deliver on the meager protections that they do promise because there’s no one overseeing the facilities these products come from.
-PETA has gone inside a “humane certified” pig farm supplying Whole Foods, a “free-range” egg farm, and an “organic” goat milk farm and traced “ethically sourced” down and fur.
+PETA has gone inside a “humane certified” pig farm supplying Whole Foods, a “free-range” egg farm, and an “organic” goat milk farm.
 In each case, the animals were abused horrifically.

 The only label that can guarantee that no animals were exploited or harmed is “Vegan.”

 We can live long, healthy, happy, fun lives without making others suffer.
 If your choices of food, clothing, entertainment, or household items are causing harm to animals, today is the day to start choosing differently.